skeetio/learngraphql-lessons/1-basics/5-fragments.md

 Now, we are writing the fields of the `Author` type again and again.
 We could use fragments to avoid that.

-Let's see how to use fragments.
+Let's see how to use fragments:

 *****